conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

   end
 ```

-## Automatic security protocol detection (Default behavior)
+## Automatic security protocol detection

-On startup Gateway will attempt to detect the security protocol to use based on the Kafka configuration if you don't specify any security protocol.
+By default, on startup Gateway will attempt to detect the security protocol to use based on Kafka configuration, if no protocols are specified.

 If there is also no security protocol on the backing Kafka cluster, then we set the security protocol to `PLAINTEXT` by default.